Statement

 When not painting or experimenting with interdisciplinary projects, Myrttinen enjoys working on her book series “The Adventures of Feliz”.
 It is her first series that she is both writing and illustrating.

 Sanna Myrttinen is a member of the German BBK (Bundesverband Bildender Künstlerinnen und Künstler e.V.), the German Professional Association of Visual Artists.
 Her studio lies on a farm above lake Starnberg, amidst the beautiful, hilly Bavarian countryside.
-She spends her free-time climbing, hiking, skiing and kayaking with her partner and Phoebe, their Basset Griffon B. She is also an active member of the environmental organisation Fans For Nature (www.ffn.org) and has been continuously supporting their projects to preserve the last remaining orangutans since 2008.
+She spends her free-time climbing, hiking, skiing and kayaking with her partner and Phoebe, their Basset Griffon Vendeen.
+She is also an active member of the environmental organisation Fans For Nature (www.ffn.org) and has been continuously supporting their projects to preserve the last remaining orangutans since 2008.